Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Is there a fee for a freeze?
 Or is credit freeze free?

 What is identity theft?
-And, how can I protect myself from identity theft?
+How can I protect myself from it?

 What is a data breach?
 How does a data breach affect me?